MahdiHassen/Coretex-M3Paint/README.md

 # Cortex-M3 Paint Application

-This project is a paint application developed for the Cortex-M3 microcontroller.
+This project is a paint application developed for the NPXLPC1768 Cortex M3-based microcontroller.
 It allows users to draw on the LCD display using various drawing modes and provides an interactive menu for easy navigation.

 ## Features